grip-unina/DoGANs/docs/index.md

 In this work, we show that each GAN leaves its specific fingerprint in the images it generates, just like real-world cameras mark acquired images with traces of their photo-response non-uniformity pattern.
 Source identification experiments with several popular GANs show such fingerprints to represent a precious asset for forensic analyses.

-For better reproducibility and comparison, we release a dataset containing the GAN images generated using the architectures used in the paper: Cycle-GAN [1], ProGAN [2], StarGAN [3], glow [4].
+For better reproducibility and comparison, we release the dataset used in the paper, containing the images generated the considered GAN architectures: Cycle-GAN [1], ProGAN [2], StarGAN [3], glow [4].

 [1] J. Y. Zhu, T. Park, P. Isola, and A. A. Efros.
 Unpaired imageto-image translation using cycle-consistent adversarial networks.
 In IEEE International Conference on Computer Vision, 2017